Stanko/Stanko.github.io/content/blog/2022-06-20-introducing-keen-npm-package-boilerplate.md

 ', show="Show tsconfig-cjs.json", hide="Hide tsconfig-cjs.json" )}}

 I won't go into more details, but there are a couple of other things I had to setup.
-Code I ended up using is heavily based on these two articles.
+The code I ended up using is heavily based on these two articles.
 If you are interested to find out more, check them out:

 * [How to Create a Hybrid NPM Module for ESM and CommonJS.](https://www.sensedeep.com/blog/posts/2021/how-to-create-single-source-npm-module.html)
 * [Publish ESM and CJS in a single package](https://antfu.me/posts/publish-esm-and-cjs)